 “I need a Layer2/Layer3 10Gb switch with 8 or 12 SFP+ ports and a relatively cheap price, and it must support QinQ, MLAG and STP/RSTP/MSTP.
 Any suggestions?”

-Nowadays, questions like the above description frequently trouble network managers following increasing requirements of Ethernet switches.
-Much evidence shows dramatically growing demands for 10Gb switches as the price comes down, especially 10Gb SFP+ switch with higher Ethernet speeds, which is popular to serve as a leaf switch for data center network upgrade.
-In this article, we will help you to choose a suitable 10Gb SFP+ switch for your network.
+Nowadays, questions like this frequently trouble network managers as there are increasing requirements of Ethernet switches.
+Evidence has shown dramatically growing demands for 10G switches as their prices come down.
+10Gb switches with higher Ethernet speeds are quite popular and serve as a leaf switch for network upgrades.
+This article is a simple guide on how to choose a suitable 10G switch for your network.

-With a 10Gb switch, network congestion at busy times can be avoided, shortening the response time and improving productivity, which has overcome some difficulties of 1Gb switches.
-10Gb switch includes 10GBASE-T switch and 10Gb SFP+ fiber switch, but why do we need a fiber one?
-Usually, 10Gb SFP+ switch consumes less power and has lower latency than 10GBASE-T switch.
+With a 10Gb switch, network congestion at busy times can be avoided, shortening the response time and improving productivity.
+This helps overcome some difficulties with 1Gb switches.
+10G switches include 10GBASE-T switches and 10Gb SFP+ switches, but a 10Gb SFP+ switch consumes less power and has lower latency than a 10GBASE-T switch.

 The power consumption of 10GBASE-T switch is 1.5 to 4 watts per port depending on the distances, while 10GbE SFP switch uses approximately 0.7 watts per port regardless of distances.
 Moreover, 10G SFP+ switch offers lower latency with about 0.3 microseconds per link.
 10GBASE-T switch latency is about 2.6 microseconds per link due to more complex encoding systems within the equipment.
 With the advantages of low power consumption and latency, 10Gb SFP+ switch is suitable for large high-speed applications.

-Possibly you will get confused by a number of options of 10Gb SFP+ switch in the market with different configurations from various vendors.
-Here we thoughtfully prepare a 10Gb SFP+ switch buying guide for you.
+Possibly you will get confused by a number of options of 10G switches in the market with different configurations from various vendors.
+Here is a thorough 10G switch buying guide we've prepared for you.

-This factor means the highlights of 10Gb SFP+ switches of different types.
-SFP+ switch supports some common features such as MLAG, IPv4/IPv6, VXLAN, NVGRE, SNMP, MSTP, etc, fitting equally in traditional or fully virtualized data centers.
+This factor means the highlights of 10Gb switches of different types.
+10G switch supports some common features such as MLAG, IPv4/IPv6, VXLAN, NVGRE, SNMP, MSTP, etc, fitting equally in traditional or fully virtualized data centers.
 Some advanced security features such as Storm Control and IGMP Snooping are also available.
-They can monitor broadcast, multicast, or unknown unicast traffic for saving bandwidth in the network.
+They can monitor broadcast, multicast, or unknown unicast traffic to save bandwidth in the network.

-10Gb SFP+ switch is a good solution for home use or data center network.
-To choose a suitable switch for your network, you need to figure out your needs and applications, and consider the above concerns as well.
+The 10Gb switch is a good solution for both home use and data center networks.
+To choose a suitable switch for your network, you need to have a detailed network plan, figure out your needs and different application scenarios, and consider the above concerns as well.